 People who have a disorder called acanthosis nigricans develop darkened and thickened skin in the underarms, on the nape of the neck, and in skinfolds.
 Acanthosis nigricans can be a symptom of diabetes.

-Lentigines (commonly called liver spots or age spots) are flat, tan to brown, oval spots on the skin.
+Lentigines (commonly called age spots or liver spots [but are not related to liver problems]) are flat, tan to brown, oval spots on the skin.
 A single spot is called a lentigo.
-There are two types:
+They are a type of localized hyperpigmentation.

 Solar lentigines are caused by sun exposure and are the most common type of lentigo.
 They occur most frequently on areas that are exposed to the sun, such as the face and back of the hands.
 They typically first appear during middle age and increase in number as people age.
 Lentigines are noncancerous (benign), but people who have them may be at higher risk of melanoma.

 Nonsolar lentigines are not caused by sun exposure.
-Nonsolar lentigines sometimes occur in people with certain rare hereditary disorders, such as Peutz-Jeghers syndrome (characterized by many lentigines on the lips and polyps in the stomach and intestine), xeroderma pigmentosum, and multiple lentigines syndrome (Leopard syndrome).
+Nonsolar lentigines sometimes occur in people with certain rare hereditary disorders, such as Peutz-Jeghers syndrome Hereditary conditions that cause intestinal polyps A polyp is a projecting growth of tissue from the wall of a hollow space, such as the intestines.
+Some polyps are caused by hereditary conditions.
+Bleeding from the rectum is the most common... read more (characterized by many lentigines on the lips and polyps in the stomach and intestine), xeroderma pigmentosum, and multiple lentigines syndrome (LEOPARD syndrome).

 If people do not have too many lentigines, doctors can remove them with freezing treatments (cryotherapy) or laser therapy.
 Bleaching agents such as hydroquinone are not effective.

 Widespread hyperpigmentation can be caused by